MeadowlarkDAW/Meadowlark/README.md

 [![Build](https://github.com/MeadowlarkDAW/Meadowlark/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/MeadowlarkDAW/Meadowlark/actions/workflows/build.yml)
 [![Discord](https://img.shields.io/discord/854818272788348958.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/2W3Xvc8wy4)

-Meadowlark is a FREE and open-source DAW (Digital Audio Workstation) for Linux, Mac and Windows.
-It aims to be an accessible and powerful recording, composing, editing, sound designing, mixing, and mastering tool for artists around the world, while also being intuitive and customizable.
+Meadowlark is a (currently incomplete) project that aims to be a FREE and open-source DAW (Digital Audio Workstation) for Linux, Mac and Windows.
+Its goals are to be a powerful recording, composing, editing, sound designing, mixing, and mastering tool for artists around the world, while also being intuitive and customizable.

-It is proudly written in the [Rust] programming language, allowing for higher stability without compromising on performance.

-### ***This project is still in the early stages of development.
-Please see below on how you can get involved.***
+### ***This project is still in the early stages of development and is not ready for any kind of production use or any alpha/beta testing.
+Please see below on how you can get involved to help us develop this project!***

 <hr/>